Reading Assignments - CompSci 161, Spring 2026 (Dillencourt)

 - 3.2: Searches and updates

-The two readings for due this day are recommended
+- The following two readings are recommended

 but not required.

-The reason for this is given with each reading.
+given with each reading.

 - [Recommended but not required]